 Please excuse the mess while this website undergoes construction.
-Once complete, this site will serve as the primary information & legal repository regarding a civil rights lawsuit stemming from a long history of collusion, harassment and illegal traffic stops involving CBP (“Customs & Border Protection) and the PCSD (Pima County Sheriff Dept).
+Once complete, this site will serve as the primary information & legal repository regarding a civil rights lawsuit stemming from a long history of collusion, harassment and illegal traffic stops involving CBP (“Customs & Border Protection”) and the PCSD (“Pima County Sheriff Dept”).

 The most recent incident giving rise to the current legal action took place in Southern Arizona during the afternoon of April 10, 2017.
-While being detained in the lane of traffic at a CBP/DHS roadblock by Agent T. Frye (#T739) absent probable cause or reasonable suspicion, PCSD deputy Ryan Roher (#5347) approached, assumed control over the roadblock stop and ultimately arrested CPUSA (Checkpoint USA).
-In an attempt to justify the arrest, deputy Roher cited CPUSA for contempt of cop masquerading as a highway obstruction charge based on the ~144 seconds CPUSA was detained in the lane of traffic in front of two stop signs while exercising his right to remain silent:
+While being detained in the lane of traffic at a CBP/DHS roadblock by Agent Taylor Frye (#T739) absent probable cause or reasonable suspicion, PCSD Deputy Ryan Roher (#5347) approached, assumed control over the roadblock stop and ultimately arrested Checkpoint USA (“CPUSA”).
+In an attempt to justify the arrest, Deputy Roher (“Roher”) cited CPUSA for contempt of cop masquerading as a highway obstruction charge based on the ~144 seconds CPUSA was detained in the lane of traffic in front of two stop signs against his will while exercising his right to remain silent:

-During the April 2017 suspicionless roadblock encounter, CPUSA was tag-teamed by federal CBP agents & local Pima County Sheriff deputies conducting a joint law enforcement operation under Operation Stonegarden at what was supposed to be a limited scope immigration checkpoint along SR-86 in Southern Arizona (more on Operation Stonegarden here):
+During the April 2017 suspicionless roadblock encounter, CPUSA was tag-teamed by federal CBP agents & local Pima County Sheriff deputies conducting joint law enforcement operations under Operation Stonegarden at what was supposed to be a limited scope federal immigration checkpoint along SR-86 in Southern Arizona (more on Operation Stonegarden here):

 SR-86 is an East-West highway over forty miles North of the international border with Mexico that never intersects the border at any point.
 As such, the majority of traffic along the highway is domestic in nature, not border.

-After approaching the roadblock from the west, CPUSA was forced to stop in the lane of traffic in front of two stop signs by CBP agent T. Frye who interrogated him for approximately 80 seconds.
-During that time frame PCSD deputy Ryan Roher approached, took control of the roadblock stop away from Agent Frye
+After approaching the roadblock from the west, CPUSA was forced to stop in the lane of traffic in front of two stop signs by CBP Agent Taylor Frye (“Frye”) who interrogated him for approximately 80 seconds.
+During that time frame, Roher approached, took control of the federal roadblock stop away from Frye

-Deputy Roher, who had no lawful authority to enforce federal immigration law or actively participate in federal immigration checkpoint operations, was providing a general law enforcement presence at the roadblock under a federal grant program known as Operation Stonegarden (more on Operation Stonegarden here).
-On the day in question, Deputy Roher was being paid $75.07 per hour to be at the beck and call of his handlers in the U.S. Border Patrol.
+Roher, who had no lawful authority to enforce federal immigration law or actively participate in federal immigration checkpoint operations, was providing a general law enforcement presence at the roadblock under a federal grant program known as Operation Stonegarden (more on Operation Stonegarden here).
+On the day in question, Roher was being paid $75.07 per hour to be at the beck and call of his handlers in the U.S. Border Patrol.
 By the time his 8 hour shift was complete, Roher had made

-over $600.00 in overtime from Stonegarden grant funds.
+over $600.00 in overtime from federal Stonegarden grant funds.

-During his 8 hour shift, deputy Roher not only saved the people of Pima County from CPUSA trying to get home from work on time but also dealt a serious blow to drivers with cracked windshields and gave a stern warning to another driver anonymously accused of speeding in the vicinity of the roadblock.
+During his 8 hour shift, Roher not only saved the people of Pima County from CPUSA getting home from work on time but also dealt a serious blow to drivers with cracked windshields and gave a stern warning to another driver anonymously accused of speeding in the vicinity of the roadblock.
 Indeed, according to Deputy Roher’s own testimony, he is a prolific writer of general law enforcement citations at federal roadblocks such as this one with his personal best being over 30 citations in a single Stonegarden deployment.
-After all, what is a limited scope federal immigration checkpoint all about if not to give local deputies an opportunity to use the federal checkpoint as a pretext to harass drivers with broken windshields, anonymous speeding complaints and ‘bad attitudes’ while holding their hands out to the federal government for time and a half:
+After all, what is a limited scope federal immigration checkpoint all about if not to give local deputies an opportunity to use federal checkpoints as a pretext to harass drivers with broken windshields, anonymous speeding complaints and ‘bad attitudes’ while holding their hands out to the federal government for time and a half:

 The formal charge?
-At first deputy Roher either couldn’t or wouldn’t respond to multiple queries regarding why he was detaining/arresting CPUSA.
+At first Roher either couldn’t or wouldn’t respond to multiple queries regarding why he had detained/arrested CPUSA.
 Eventually however, Roher came up with a state highway obstruction charge, see ARS 13-2906(A), based on the 2+ minutes CPUSA had been detained in the lane of traffic against his will at a federal roadblock operating under a state encroachment permit in front of two stop signs by an armed Customs & Border Protection agent and a Pima County Sheriff deputy.

-This despite the fact that PCSD deputies from previous encounters at this same roadblock had determined they had no authority to cite CPUSA for obstructing the highway under similar circumstances:
+This despite the fact that deputies from previous encounters at this roadblock had determined they had no authority to cite CPUSA for obstructing the highway under similar circumstances: